 - Get plenty of rest.
 As much as possible, go to bed at the same time every night and if you can make yourself do it, see if you can go to bed 30 minutes earlier than you normally do.

-- At mealtimes do the best you can to eat as healthy as you can to compensate for all of the non-stop sugar snacking.
+- At mealtimes do the best you can to eat as healthy as you can to compensate for all of the non-stop sugar snacking as well as counteract the sugars in alcohol.
 When you eat too much sugar you really do a number on your blood sugar which can spike and dip, causing you to feel jittery and shaky and develop severe mood swings, including anger and sadness.
 So, eat more vegetables.
-Except Romaine lettuce.
-Don’t eat that now….

 - Deal with your emotions in healthy ways, such as writing in a journal, talking to a friend or visiting a counselor.
 If you’re hungover, well, so is the guy in the next cubicle and that gets annoying dealing with cranky, hungover people everyday.
 So, acknowledge that other people may be getting on your nerves because their nerves are shot, too.
 Make a decision to not take anything personally during this time because the person flipping you off in traffic may just be having a pre-diabetic mood swing from all of the sugar he’s been eating and alcohol he’s been drinking.
 It really has nothing to do with you.

-- Remember to Breathe!
-Holidays are stressful and families–both our work families and our home families–can be hard, especially if they’re hungover.
+Remember to Breathe!
+Changes in schedules are stressful and families–both our work families and our home families–can be hard, especially if they’re hungover.
 So, give yourself a little breathing room by actually breathing in a diaphragmatic way.
 This will deliver more oxygen to your hungover cells and organs and help them perk up.
 You can do that now by breathing in through your nose and exhaling through your mouth.
 Go ahead and try it now.